Kiffhost/exalted-scripture-understanding/Traits/Anima/Sidereal Castes/Chosen of Serenity.md

 ## Lesser Sign of Venus

 The Joybringer may pay five motes to reflexively make Venus’ lesser sign in a flourish of cerulean stardust.
-Until her next turn, she and all allies within close range add (her Essence, maximum 5) non-Charm dice on influence rolls involving positive emotions and Craft rolls for basic and major projects.
-Resolve bonuses from their positive Ties increase by one.
+Until her next turn, she and all allies within close range add (her [[Essence]], maximum 5) non-Charm dice on influence rolls involving positive emotions and [[Craft]] rolls for basic and major projects. [[Resolve]] bonuses from their positive Ties increase by one.
 This is free at bonfire.

 ## Greater Sign of Venus

-Once per story, the Joybringer may pay twenty motes and one Willpower to make Venus’ greater sign, illuminating the battlefield with a sapphire light.
+Once per story, the Joybringer may pay twenty motes and one [[Willpower]] to make Venus’ greater sign, illuminating the battlefield with a sapphire light.
 This takes her entire turn.
-All participants in the battle stand down, as a Psyche effect that lasts (Essence) days.
-If someone wants to reinitiate hostilities, he must enter a Decision Point and cite a Defining Intimacy to spend (higher of Sidereal’s Essence or 3) Willpower.
+All participants in the battle stand down, as a Psyche effect that lasts ([[Essence]]) days.
+If someone wants to reinitiate hostilities, he must enter a Decision Point and cite a Defining [[Intimacy]] to spend (higher of Sidereal’s [[Essence]] or 3) [[Willpower]].
 This doesn’t apply to attacking characters not involved in the original battle, nor does it apply to fighting back in self-defense.